 During this program, everyone learns to interact in socially meaningful ways, which includes:

 - Initiation of joint attention – directing another’s attention to an item of interest

 - Affect sharing – sharing emotions through facial expressions while maintaining eye contact

 - Social imitation – repeating another’s actions while demonstrating social connectedness

 The interventions are designed to encourage making frequent and deliberate efforts by the children to engage with others and have shown gains in joint attention, imitation, social engagement, and symbolic and functional play.
 The targeted intervention focuses on outcomes of ASD-specific characteristics.

 Find Out How Ascend Autism’s Targeted Intervention Program Can Help You

-If you’ve recently discovered that your child has ASD or are looking for a targeted intervention program in Westchester, NY or Fairfield County, CT, Ascend can help you and your family.
+If you’ve recently discovered that your child has ASD or are looking for a targeted intervention program, Ascend can help you and your family.
 Our programs are tailored to each child by a Board Certified Behavioral Analyst (BCBA).
 We offer in-home and telehealth services to maximize opportunities.
 Ascend also works with schools to ensure that all aspects of life and the coaching are working together.